ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 In short, using a VPC with Virtual Private Network gateway and a Cloud Service Endpoint you can

 - connect your on-premises computers to workloads running in {{site.data.keyword.cloud_notm}},
-- insure private and low cost connectivity to cloud services,
+- ensure private and low cost connectivity to cloud services,
 - connect your cloud-based systems to on-premises computers.

 ## Objectives